Motul de San José: Stelae

 Six stelae are known from Motul de San José, all were found in Group C, with five of them being located in the Main Plaza.

 Stela 1, dating to the 8th century AD, contains the first known mention anywhere of the phrase Itza Chul Ahau ("Divine Lord of the Itza").
 It is situated on the west side of the Main Plaza in Group C and has the most well preserved hieroglyphic text at the site.
-The text describes the accession to the throne of a local lord under the supervision of Jasaw Chan K'awiil I of Tikal.
+The text describes the accession to the throne of a local lord under the supervision of Jasaw Chan Kʼawiil I of Tikal.
 Stela 1 also provides the best evidence yet found identifying Motul de San José as the Late Classic Ik polity.

 Stela 2 is situated some distance to the west of the Main Plaza in Group C, in Plaza B, in front of a small temple.
 This stela was photographed by Teoberto Maler in the first decade of the 20th century.
 The stela depicts king Yajawte' K'inich, it shows dancing figures on its east face.
 On its west face it depicts a figure sculpted using the so-called X-ray style found on Ik-style ceramics, which depicts the face in profile wearing a mask that has been cut away to show the face underneath.

 Stela 3 is located on the east side of the Main Plaza in Group C, north of Stela 4.

 Stela 4 is situated on the east side of the Main Plaza in Group C, near the Twin Temples, just south of Stela 3 and north of Stela 5.
 The stela shows king Yajawte' K'inich performing a dance, with one foot raised.